Libensemble/libensemble/docs/function_guides/allocator.rst

   .. automethod:: __init__

-.. .. autofunction:: avail_worker_ids

-..
-SH TODO - how to incorporate - if we need this paragraph.
-..
-Many ``alloc_f`` routines loop over the available workers returned by the above
-.. function to construct their Work dictionaries with the help of the following two
-.. functions.

-.. .. currentmodule:: libensemble.tools.alloc_support
-.. .. autofunction:: sim_work
-..
-.. .. currentmodule:: libensemble.tools.alloc_support
-.. .. autofunction:: gen_work

 The Work dictionary is returned to the manager alongside ``persis_info``.
 If ``1`` is returned as third value, this instructs the run to stop.